It’s Not Too Late to Celebrate National Teen Driver Safety Week

 Texting while driving is not only unsafe, it’s also illegal in the state of Florida.
 Florida 2013 Statutes Section 316.305 states that a “person may not operate a motor vehicle while manually typing or entering multiple letters, numbers, symbols, or other characters into a wireless communication device, or while sending or reading data on such a device…”

 Talk with Your Teens about the Dangers of Texting While Driving

 If you’re a parent, talking to your teens about the dangers of texting while driving, as well as other unsafe driving practices, is important.
 Teens should be aware that multiple passengers in a vehicle increases the chance of an accident, that more fatal teen car accidents after dark happen before midnight, that teen driver inexperience is a real concern, and that texting while driving can cause legal and fatal consequences.

 Additionally, it’s important to note that teens learn many of their driving skills and techniques from their parents.
 If you’re a parent of a teen driver, it’s important that you always exercise safe practices while driving, and never use your phone for texting or talking while behind the wheel of a car.
 This can help teach your child safe driving practices and may make any anti-texting-while-driving rules in your household more effective.

 If an Accident Happens, Call a Personal Injury Attorney

-If your teenager has been involved in an accident that was caused by another driver, the attorneys at Chalik & Chalik understand how terrified and devastated you must feel.
+If your teenager has been involved in an accident that was caused by another driver, the Fort Lauderdale car accident attorneys at Chalik & Chalik understand how terrified and devastated you must feel.
 If your teen has been injured, our legal team will help you to recover the compensation your family requires to pay for your teen’s medical bills and other damages so you can secure the required care.
 To get started on filing a personal injury claim for damages now, call our offices today at 855-529-0269.
 You can also fill out our online contact form.